EU seeks peace as Ukraine death toll hits 75

 Though armed militants on the barricades tend to be from the far-right fringe, the opposition has broad support.
 But many Ukrainians also fear violence slipping out of control:

 "This is brother fighting brother," said Iryna, a local woman walking to Independence Square to donate syringes for blood transfusions.
-"We need to realise we're all one people."
+"We need to realize we're all one people."

 Kiev residents emptied bank machines of cash and stockpiled groceries, with many staying off the streets.